BatyaWail/PracticumProject/README.md

 2. Open the solution file in Visual Studio.
 3. Ensure all necessary NuGet packages are installed.
 4. Open the "Package Manager Console."
-5. Initialize the database by executing `add-migration init` followed by `update-database`.
+5. Initialize the database by executing `update-database`.
 6. Build and run the backend application by `dotnet run`

 ## Project Structure